gasperlevpuscek/java-bezier/README.md

 ## Disclaimer

-This project is an independent school project and is not affiliated with, endorsed by, or sponsored by Oracle or the Java platform.
+This project is an independent project and is not affiliated with, endorsed by, or sponsored by Oracle or the Java platform.

 ## Author